 Up and Over: The group rides in two abreast formation and will maintain a steady straight line.
 As it is about 20-30% harder to be on the front as a wind breaker, then it is good etiquette to take turns at the front.
 The simplest way to do this is ‘up and over’.
 The rider on the front right will cycle in front of the rider on his left and then pull in to the left, taking over the lead at the front.
 This way all riders on the right are ‘moving up’ through the group as those on the left ‘move down’.
 The amount of time spent on the front will vary according to conditions and the intensity of the spin but a time of about 5 mins is sufficient on winter spins.
 If you are feeling very tired, you should reduce the time you spend on the front but try to take your turn as your efforts will be appreciated by all in the group.
 ‘Sitting on the wheel’ is where you get the most protection from the wind so avoid allowing a gap to open between you and the rider in front as this saves a huge amount of energy through following in their slipstream.
 Keep looking well ahead to spot hazards and terrain changes.

 Lead riders should use hand and vocal signals to indicate stopping or turning and should shout back information through the group regarding obstacles and dangers.
 These include potholes, dangerous surfaces, tight bends, animals, pedestrians and oncoming traffic.
 The location of these are referred to as being on the ‘Left’, ‘Right’ or down the ‘Centre’ where the obstacle will be down the middle of the group.
 Riders at the back should shout a warning on traffic approaching from the rear, particularly on narrow roads.
-‘Car back’ means car approaching from the rear of group and ‘car down’ means car travelling towards you.
+‘Car down’ means car travelling towards you or ‘down your throat’.
 “Car Up” means car approaching from the rear of the group and now overtaking.
 In general, point out and call out any road hazards ahead.

 4. SIGNALS TO CARS